xapple/sifes/README.md

     $ which fastqc
     $ which blastn
     $ which classify

-#### Step 6: Check you have all the required R dependencies
-`sifes` will use some R packages that need to be installed.
-If you do not have them already, please install them:

-    $ R install 'vegan'

-#### Step 8: Start typing python commands to analyze your data

-    $ ipython -i -c "import sifes"

 ## Flowchart
 Below is drawn the flowchart describing the data processing along all the steps of `sifes`: